paulgear/ntpmon/README.txt

 	Getopt::Long
 	RRDs
 	Scalar::Util
+	Unix::Syslog

-Most of these prerequisites are likely install on your system already, but if they are not, please continue reading below.
+Most of these prerequisites are likely installed on your system already, but if they are not, please continue reading below.

-On Debian (lenny) and Ubuntu (karmic) Linux, all of these prerequisites may be installed by running the following command as root:
-	apt-get install librrds-perl perl-modules

-On SUSE Linux Enterprise Server (SLES) 10, these prerequisites may be installed by running the following command as root:
-	zypper install perl rrdtool

-Depending on your distribution, you may also need to enable apache2 to start on boot by running
+A web server configured for CGI programs is required.
+Apache 2 is the only tested web server at this stage.
+Depending on your distribution, you may need to enable apache2 to start on boot, and restart it after the installation of ntpmon.
-	chkconfig apache2 on
-or similar, and starting it with
-	service apache2 start
-or similar.

 Installation